mackerelio/documents/content/api-docs/entry/aws-integration.md

 | `excludedMetrics`     | *array[string]*   | [optional] list of excluded metrics[*5](#excludedMetrics)                              |
 | `includedMetrics`     | *array[string]*   | [optional] list of included metrics[*5](#excludedMetrics)                              |

-With EC2 and RDS, the following additional keys can be configured.
+With EC2, RDS and ElastiCache, the following additional keys can be configured.

 | KEY                   | TYPE              | DESCRIPTION                                                                                                                                      |
 | --------              | ------            | -----------                                                                                                                                      |